1151 Richmond Street, Josephine-Spencer Niblett Building, London, Ontario N6A 3K7

 The Small Group Program lies at the heart of the Western Law experience.
 First-year students take one core course in a small group of 22 students, led by a professor and assisted by upper-year students who provide peer and academic support.
 The program provides an interactive and supportive learning environment, which enables students to develop their skills in legal analysis, research, and written and oral communication with personalized attention from their professors.
 In addition to promoting collegiality and building lifelong friendships, the Small Group Program gives students the confidence and analytical skills they need to become successful advocates.

 January Intensive Courses

-For a three-week period in January, upper-year students choose one limited-enrollment course from a broad range of options.
-Typically, these courses are taught by high-profile practising lawyers and by visiting scholars from law schools around the world.
+A Western Law innovation, January intensive courses are designed to provide an active learning experience for every student in the Faculty.
+First-year students concentrate on practical experiences that develop their research, writing, and oral advocacy skills.
+Upper-year students choose one limited-enrollment course from a broad range of options, typically taught by high-profile lawyers and visiting scholars from law schools around the world.
 Several of these courses include experiential components, such as externships, community placements, extended simulations, and site visits.
-First-year students devote this time period exclusively to their legal research, writing, and advocacy course, which culminates in an appellate advocacy exercise.

 International Exchange and Internship Programs